How to troubleshoot your Triton One RPC

 - Explanation: Our nodes might be waiting too long for validator responses due to network delays or validator lag, which is beyond client control.

-Symptom: WebSocket connections drop unexpectedly with no client-side changes.
+WebSocket connections drop unexpectedly with no client-side changes.

 - Problem: Triton One’s WebSocket server instability or capacity limit reached.